EvotecIT/PSEventViewer/README.md

 EvtxECmd CSV is a map-enriched forensic schema and its `--fj true` output is raw-event JSON derived from XML.
-EventViewerX `Full` JSON also includes provider-formatted messages, typed properties, named payload fields, render status, and bookmark information.
+EventViewerX `Full` JSON also includes provider-formatted messages, typed properties, named payload fields, render status, raw XML, and attachments.
+The in-memory `EventObject` carries a bookmark, but direct CSV/JSON does not serialize it.
 Native CSV/JSON timings therefore must be read together with output byte counts in the retained PowerForge artifacts; faster time alone does not imply equivalent content.

 The EvtxECmd comparison uses version `2026.5.0+bfc7f47ccbf65ffc9a3777cde5498db2fdd94664` (executable SHA-256 `DE169B2AC7F6B1E54A684E0CDDDA30223651937B75941B21EA53A98F5A2502EE`) and its explicit 386-file map set